Alan Shepard: Freedom 7

 Faced with intense competition from the other astronauts, particularly John Glenn, Shepard quit smoking and adopted Glenn's habit of taking a morning jog.
 On January 19, 1961, Gilruth informed the seven astronauts that Shepard had been chosen for the first American crewed mission into space.
 Shepard later recalled Louise's response when he told her that she had her arms around the man who would be the first man in space: "Who let a Russian in here?"
 During training he flew 120 simulated flights.
 Although this flight was originally scheduled for April 26, 1960, it was postponed several times by unplanned preparatory work, initially to December 5, 1960, then mid-January 1961, March 6, 1961, April 25, 1961, May 2, 1961, and finally to May 5, 1961.
 On April 12, 1961, Soviet cosmonaut Yuri Gagarin became the first person in space, and the first to orbit the Earth.
 It was another body blow to American pride.
 When Shepard heard the news he slammed his fist down on a table so hard a NASA public relations officer feared he might have broken his hand.

 On May 5, 1961, Shepard piloted the Mercury-Redstone 3 mission and became the second person, and the first American, to travel into space.
 He named his spacecraft, Mercury Spacecraft 7, Freedom 7.
 He awoke at 01:10, and had breakfast consisting of orange juice, a filet mignon wrapped in bacon, and scrambled eggs with his backup, John Glenn, and flight surgeon William K. Douglas.
 He was helped into his space suit by suit technician Joseph W. Schmitt, and boarded the transfer van at 03:55.
 He ascended the gantry at 05:15, and entered the spacecraft five minutes later.
-It was expected that lift off would occur in another two hours and five minutes, so Shepard's suit did not have any provision for elimination of bodily wastes, but after being strapped into the capsule's seat, launch delays kept him in that suit for over four hours.
+It was expected that liftoff would occur in another two hours and five minutes, so Shepard's suit did not have any provision for elimination of bodily wastes, but after being strapped into the capsule's seat, launch delays kept him in that suit for over four hours.
 Shepard's endurance gave out before launch, and he was forced to empty his bladder into the suit.
 Medical sensors attached to it to track the astronaut's condition in flight were turned off to avoid shorting them out.
 The urine pooled in the small of his back, where it was absorbed by his undergarment.
 After Shepard's flight, the space suit was modified, and by the time of Gus Grissom's Mercury-Redstone 4 suborbital flight in July, a liquid waste collection feature had been built into the suit.